kaycix/minimal-mistakes/docs/_pages/formulation.md

 <b>Appearance in the bottle:</b> The clear, unpigmented polish and some colors approach the milky
 appearance of non-fat milk..
 This milkiness dissappears upon drying, however.
 Dried polish which normally tends to accumulate in the neck and on the inside of the glass in a partially used bottle cannot be completely redissolved.
-Although pigment settling and color float is very minor, it is sometimes manifest by a light ring of color at the top of the bottle.
+Although pigment settling and color float is very minor, it is sometimes manifested by a light ring of color at the top of the bottle.
 This slight degree of separation has no effect on the color of the polish.
 Where heavy special-effects pigments are used, a slight milky color may appear at the top.
 A light shake or two of the bottle after the shaking bead is loose will solve the problem.